- Need Help?

 Please view the job descriptions for a link on how to apply.

 Hopelink is an equal opportunity employer committed to workforce diversity.

-This position provides direct services to low-income individuals receiving public housing and/or a Section-8 housing subsidy by helping job seekers identify, work toward, and reach their employment goals.
+The Employment Specialist does community outreach and employment coaching directly with clients.
+Bilingual applicants encouraged to apply.
+Additionally, this position provides direct services to low-income multilingual individuals receiving public housing and/or a Section-8 housing subsidy by helping job seekers identify, work toward, and reach their employment goals.
 Services include individualized coaching, advanced job search strategies, career pathing, resume guidance, interviewing practice, and non-technical skills development.
-This position conducts community outreach and direct services at public housing sites in addition to Hopelink locations in north and east King County, working collaboratively with employees across the partnership to ensure effective support for their clients.
+This position will try to grow the participants through conducting community outreach and direct services at public housing sites.
+In addition to Hopelink locations in north and east King County, working collaboratively with employees across the partnership to ensure effective support for their clients.
 This is not a Human Resources position.
 The positions requiring annual funding renewal for up to four years; contract renewals done yearly.
 Candidates with diverse backgrounds and/or multi-language skills are encouraged to apply.
 Hopelink has strong commitment to equity, diversity and inclusion.